 5. Cushing’s Disease

 Cushing’s disease is an endocrine disorder where the adrenal glands secrete an excess of cortisol.
 Several reasons can cause this disorder including tumors of the pituitary or adrenal glands and the long-term use of corticosteroid drugs.
 Panting is one of the hallmark signs of Cushing’s disease in dogs.
-Other characteristic signs are a pot-like belly, increased thirst, urination, and hunger.
+Other characteristic signs are a pot-like belly, as well as increased thirst, urination, and hunger.
 Cushing’s disease is more common in older dogs and needs specialized testing to be accurately diagnosed.
 The management treatment of Cushing’s depends on the causing factor.
 Some cases can be treated with oral medication but others require complex surgery.
 A veterinarian diagnosing the disease should be able to recommend a treatment plan.

 6. Heart Disease